Zasmidium cellare: Morphology

-Z. cellare growth typically includes hyphae (up to 5000 μm in length with walls 0.5-0.6 μm thick) with very small conidiophores, often not distinguishable from vegetative hyphae, upon which spores are produced at the end of teeth-like structures that are less pigmented than the basal portion of the conidiophore.
+Zasmidium cellare growth typically includes hyphae (up to 5000 μm in length with walls 0.5-0.6 μm thick) with very small conidiophores, often not distinguishable from vegetative hyphae, upon which spores are produced at the end of teeth-like structures that are less pigmented than the basal portion of the conidiophore.
 Aerial hyphae are usually rough and darkly coloured, 2-2.5 μm wide, with thick walls, while the submerged hyphae are smooth and 2-3 μm wide.
 The Aerial hyphae are observed to have conidiogenous cells (thought to be remnants of conidiophores) primarily on the terminal of the hyphae, sometimes on the sides, that are cylindrical and 20-60 μm long and 2-2.5 μm wide.
 The structure of the colony is circular (7mm in diameter after 14 days at 24 °C in vitro), elevated and fuzzy in texture due to branched, filamentous growth.
 Large colonies can amalgamate into amorphous structures that optimizes the absorption of volatile compounds from the air, moving away from more circular shapes and creating sheets of mycelium, especially under very humid conditions.

 In vitro, Z. cellare is characterized as being morphologically similar to Stenella araguata, which both reside in the order Capnodiales and family Mycosphaerellaceae.